HDFS Data Source Creation Tutorial

 date in ISO 8601 format, for example:

 Immuta extracts existing metadata from HDFS blobs.
-This metadata can also be used to apply tags or features to blobs.
+This metadata can also be used to apply tags to blobs.

-Determine how you would like to tag your data and extract features from your data by selecting one or both of the following options: Folder Name(s) or Use Object Attributes.
+Determine how you would like to tag your data by selecting one or both of the following options: Folder Name(s) or Use Object Attributes.

 If using attributes, enter the attribute names in the following fields and click Add Attributes: